Staff and Board

 Eric has been with Peace First since its inception as a student-run program at Harvard University.
 He has been the recipient of numerous awards and honors, including the National Point of Light Award, the Youth Service America’s Fund for Social Entrepreneurs, the Echoing Green Fellowship for Public Service, the Ashoka Fellowship for leading social entrepreneurs, and Pop!Tech’s Social Innovation Fellowship.
 He received his A.B. from Harvard University, his Ed.M. from the Harvard University Graduate School of Education, and his M. Div. from Harvard Divinity School.

-Kelsey oversees the implementation of the Peace First Challenge.
-Previously, she worked in the peacebuilding sector in Northern Ireland, facilitating programs for children, young people, and adults at the Corrymeela Community, where she also contributed to the integration of environmental sustainability into programmatic work.
+Kelsey leads our work to evaluate our programs, understand our impact, and translate learning into better practices.
+This includes overseeing our work to improve existing programming and processes and to design new program offerings.
+Prior to joining Peace First, she worked in the peacebuilding sector in Northern Ireland, facilitating programs for children, young people, and adults at the Corrymeela Community, where she also contributed to the integration of environmental sustainability into the organization’s programmatic work.
 She received her MPhil in Conflict Resolution and Reconciliation from Trinity College Dublin, and her BA in Peace and Conflict Studies from UC Berkeley.

-Fish, a Peace First Fellow, leads Peace First's work to mobilize young people to start peacemaking projects in their community, and manages relationships with youth-serving partners.
+Fish, a Peace First Fellow, leads Peace First’s team of Fellows-in-Residence responsible for implementing Peace First’s programs around the globe: recruiting, training, funding, and supported young people to make peace in their communities.
 Prior to joining Peace First full-time, Fish trained to become a classroom teacher, and founded the Teaching Peace Initiative, a nonprofit that trains high school peer educators across the US to build school communities where everyone belongs.
 He studied Political Science and Education Studies at Yale, where he received a Dean's Prize for his work to bridge divides between the university community and New Haven.
 Fish lives in West Virginia, where he volunteers as a Youth Leadership Coach in Boone County with the American Friends Service Committee.
 He is on the board of the International Bullying Prevention Association.